cnnrshd/temp-packer/notes.md

 # TODO:
 - Change the DNS server to 1.1.1.1 for resolving
+- disable-windows-defender doesn't work.
+Change the windows 10 version to anything above build 1511 (build 1607 and newer should be good, ideally 1709)
+  - I am able to disable the scheduled task in a 1703 edu build
+- Windows update tasks aren't getting disabled.
+Need to look for a newer Debloat script - can try `disable-scheduledtask -Taskpath "\Microsoft\Windows\WindowsUpdate\"`
+- Onedrive setup is not getting deleted.
+Check `C:\Windows\SysWOW64\OneDriveSetup.exe` and remove it
+-
 ## Some weird virtualbox stuff
 - IDE controller is called "IDE Controller", and it has 2 ports by default.
 Both are in use, first